PubInv/GeoChronicle/README.md

 We recently found [Eyewitness to Atrocities](https://www.eyewitness.global/) and we're thinking what to do about it.
 Rob has emailed them asking if we can give them a helping hand.

+## Security Features

+Although not our focus at present, we eventually want to make a system that can be used to document crimes.
+This may require the expertise of security and cryptography experts.
+Our idea is that if an image is uploaded, we will securely record an indelible timestamp and cryptographic hash of the photo, proving that the photo existed before that date.
+The photo can then be removed from the user's phone, mitigating personal risk to them.

+We believe there are interesting cryptographic issues raised by this.
+However, fundamentally, more documentation makes it harder to hide crimes.
+If you are a security expert, we welcome your advise or volunteer effort on this project.

 ## New Ideas Based on the March 19th Mini-con

 On March 18th, 2022, Public Invention held a  Mini-Con attended by a number of advisors: